 “We’re not going to make more oil, not going to make more water, not going to fix the economy, but there are things you can do across the board to lessen the impact,” Boucek said.

-“It’s what the international community needs to do—to stabilize Yemen because it’s falling apart.
+“It’s what the international community needs to do — to stabilize Yemen because it’s falling apart.
+And when it falls apart, Yemen’s problems aren’t staying in Yemen.
+They’re affecting the region, Europe and us,” he added.

 US aid, he added, is still too focused on military assistance.
 Washington has also carried out targeted military strikes of its own.